Working in a regulated environment

 - the promotion of medicines for prescribing to healthcare professionals

 - the provision of information to the public about prescription only medicines in the UK

-Although Teva in the UK is not currently a member of the ABPI, we do commit to abiding by this voluntary Code of Practice.
+Although Teva is not a member of the ABPI, we do abide by the voluntary Code of Practice.